The Summer Palace (Succession): Production

 "The Summer Palace" was written by Succession showrunner Jesse Armstrong and directed by Mark Mylod in his fifth episode for the series.
 For season 2, actors J. Smith-Cameron (Gerri), Arian Moayed (Stewy), and Dagmara Domińczyk (Karolina) were promoted to series regulars and received credit in the opening titles.
 The episode introduces Danny Huston in a recurring role as Jamie Laird, Logan's financial adviser.

 The episode's opening scenes at Kendall's rehab clinic were shot on location in Iceland.
 Henry Ford II's 1960 estate in the Hamptons was used as the Roys' summer home.
 Production designer Stephen Carter remarked that the location was chosen to reflect Logan's sensibilities: "Given the age of the character, he would have been forming his impressions of what trendy style would be in the sixties."
 The production retrofitted new artwork and furniture in five of the home's rooms to create the set.
-Kendall's meeting with Stewy and Sandy at the end of the episode was filmed at Del Posto, a revered Italian restaurant on 10th Avenue.
+Kendall's meeting with Stewy and Sandy at the end of the episode was filmed at Del Posto, a revered Italian restaurant on 10th Avenue in Manhattan.

 Reception

 Ratings

-Upon airing, the episode was watched by 0.612 million viewers, with an 18-49 rating of 0.18.
+Upon airing, the episode was watched by 0.612 million viewers, with an 18–49 rating of 0.18.